Grate-Oracle-Lewot/GrateCrystal/README.md

 - NPCs in Kanto who sell Berries and Apricorns
 - Tweaks to specific move effects like the possible powers of Present and Magnitude
 - Changes to the lists of moves referenced by different enemy trainer AI functions, potentially making them smarter
-- Chansey NPCs in Pokémon Centers, and nurses are color-coded based on the city's name
+- Chansey NPCs in Pokémon Centers, and nurses and shop clerks are color-coded based on the city's name
 - Color-coded starter balls
 - Color-coded item balls in the field (blue for TMs, green for HMs and their replacement items, gray for Sacred Ash, brown for the Coin Case)
 - Trainers give more money upon defeat